Firefighters save two children from apartment fire in Chesapeake

-CHESAPEAKE, Va. — Fire crews battled heavy flames that broke out at an apartment complex, forcing officials to close down a stretch of Airline Boulevard Monday afternoon.
+CHESAPEAKE, Va. — Fire crews battled heavy flames that broke out at an apartment complex in Chesapeake, forcing officials to close down a stretch of Airline Boulevard on Monday afternoon.

 Firefighters were sent to the 4000 block of Jill Crescent at 1:15 p.m.
 They worked to contain a blaze that consumed part of an apartment building at the Maplewood Apartments on Maplefield Drive.